calipho-sib/nextprot-docs/news/2024/07/11/Ensuring the Future of neXtProt - Your Ideas Matter.md

 Despite these changes, we remain passionate about serving the scientific community.
 We are eager to contribute our expertise in data modeling and semantics, assigning functions to poorly characterized proteins, and understanding how genetic variations can alter protein properties and contribute to diseases.

 As our production release cycle is on hold, we would like to take this opportunity to rethink our priorities and explore solutions to ensure neXtProt can continue in some form, whether through relocation, recycling of components, or other means.
 We welcome your input!
-If you have fresh ideas on how our expertise and data models could benefit your projects or suggestions for sustainable paths forward for neXtProt, please contact us at [contact email].
+If you have fresh ideas on how our expertise and data models could benefit your projects or suggestions for sustainable paths forward for neXtProt, please contact us at [support@nextprot.org](mailto:support@nextprot.org).

 Wishing you a pleasant summer break,
 The neXtProt team